railsware/upterm/docker/README.md

  - run/re-run `./run.sh`

 Optional parameters for `./run.sh`:
-- [-f]  Force to rebuild the container (normally restart the container if there's one avaiable)
+- [-f]  Force to rebuild the container (normally restart the container if there's one available)
 - [repodir] Specify the repository directory, default ist workingdir/black-screen (**Important**: must be an absolute path)

 **Additional Notes**:
-The build and the first startup needs time (a few minutes, depending on internet speed), but any further start will run a lot faster.
+The build and the first startup needs time, but any further start will run a lot faster.

 ##### Components in *testrunner*: